hgillispie/Fingerprint-Auth0/installation_guide.md

 This is languange dependent and your implementation may look different than this.
 Ultimately, all you're doing is passing in the visitorId as well as the requestId into Auth0's /authorize URL.
 Relevant snippets from a React example will be included at the bottom of this guide.

-9. After this is configured, return to your Fingerprint Dashboard and retrieve your Secret API key.
-This is what you'll use for the API-KEY value in the Auth0 Marketplace Integration.

 Additional Considerations:
 It's important to note that this is only recommended for use with the New Universal Login Experience as it's server-side rendered.
 Using this integration with Classic UL will result in the additonal parameters being visible to the end user.